E-goi/EgoiPushLibraryIonic/projects/egoi-push-ionic/README.md

       os: 'android|ios',
       twoStepsField: 'the field to set on new/edit register (e.g. id, email) (optional)',
       twoStepsValue: 'the field value to set on new/edit register (optional)',
-      deepLinkHandler: 'link handler to redirect the user on notification open (optional)' });
+      deepLinkHandler: 'link handler to redirect the user on notification open (optional)',
+      notificationHandler: 'notification handler to work with the notification content (optional)' });
   }